 Every applicant, including children and infants, must personally submit their Schengen visa application on their scheduled appointment date.

-To be eligible to submit a Schengen visa application, the applicant must meet the following criteria:
+To be eligible to submit a Schengen visa application, applicants must meet the following criteria:

-- Hold a valid passport or travel document.
+- Possess a valid passport or travel document.

-3. Apply for a short stay visa for purposes such as tourism, visiting family or friends, business, being a family member of an EEA/EU or Swiss national, or airport transit.
+3. Apply for a short-stay visa for purposes such as tourism (including minors), visiting family or friends, business, being a family member of an EEA/EU or Swiss national, or airport transit.

 The following list of documents is not exhaustive, and the Mission may request additional information or documents from the applicant if necessary.